 How to Avoid Common Mistakes

 Some of the more common mistakes that stick welders make include using too much power or producing splatter.
 Splatter refers to the liquid metal that comes off the electrode as you move it, which can stick to nearby surfaces.
 To avoid this mistake, simply adjust the electrode and hold it closer to the metal.
 If your welds look too thick or wide, you can turn down the amperage on the machine.
+Just like MIG welding, beginners must know the basics of the process so as to avoid accidents in the future.

 Stick welding is one of the more popular types of welding because it's easy to learn and produces a stable arch.
 As someone new to this field, you can become an apprentice and learn from professionals and use the web to pick up tricks and methods that you can use on the job.
 There are even videos that you can watch to see professionals in action and the methods that they use.